Freedom of Association & Collective Bargaining7 min

 dormakaba regularly engages in negotiations of provisions in collective bargaining agreements.
 These collective bargaining agreements allow dormakaba to improve its business practices but also to offer improved employment provisions for staff.
 For this reason, some local entities put works councils in place to ensure the representation of all employees.

-Examples of our collective bargaining agreements in the financial year 2019/20 included:
+Examples of our collective bargaining agreements in the financial year 2020/21:

-In the financial year 2019/20, 64% of our employees were covered by collective bargaining agreements.
+In the financial year 2020/21, 57% of our employees were covered by collective bargaining agreements.
 This underscores the importance we place on fostering openness and transparency with trade unions and works councils to negotiate for mutual benefit and improved employment provisions.
-Our most significant achievement last year in securing and improving core labor rights for employees is demonstrated in the examples above – specifically in Brazil, China, Italy, Germany, South Africa and the USA.
+Our most significant achievement last year in securing and improving core labor rights for employees is demonstrated in the examples above.
 However, our biggest challenge remains in respecting the right to collectively bargain in countries where this is factually or legally impeded.

-In the financial year 2020/21, AS DACH will work to further harmonize the different works council agreements in Germany, in order to offer equal benefits and job conditions for employees in the country.
-The same applies to those in Austria.
-Planned negotiations with the trade union in Suzhou (China) will focus on non-remuneration topics like work-life balance, employee events, and personal health.
+- In the financial year 2021/22, AS DACH will continue to work on further harmonizing the different works council agreements in Germany and Austria, in order to offer equal benefits and job conditions for employees in each country.